6 Types of Editing: Which One you Need to Choose?

 Are you thinking of getting your manuscript edited?
-After working hard on your fiction or non-fiction book, you know you have to take the next step.
-It must be intimidating to let your work out into the world after so much time that you have spent with it honing it and giving it the shape that you envisioned for it, but it must be done.
+After working hard on your fiction or non-fiction book, you know you have to take the next step, editing the book.
+It must be intimidating to let your work out into the world after so much time that you have spent it honing it and giving it the shape that you envisioned for it, but it must be done.
 Or how else will the world know your unique thoughts and ideas?
 And much before the world gets to see your book, you need to make sure it is error-free and reads well.
 So, you need to put it through the daunting but necessary process of editing.
 But before you decide what kind of editing your work needs, you need to understand the various types of editing.
 Do you know that there are several types of editing?
 Read on to decide which ones you need and where to start.
 If this is your first book, it becomes even more important to know the nitty-gritty of it.
 Here is the complete guide for you.

 But wait, before we plunge into the topic in detail, you might as well ask—why does your book need editing?
 Even if you think you know the answer, please don’t skip the next section.